 An organizational culture is only as good as the individuals who work within it.
 Obviously, it’s impossible to mold a culture that fits every single person on the payroll and, typically, each of us adjusts a bit in order to blend into the scene.
 Adaptability is a key component in maintaining the culture and people will readily conform to their surroundings if it’s obvious there is value in doing so.
 To an extent, this happens subconsciously; people tend to mimic the activity of co-workers, assuming correctly that this is how things get done here.
 They likely pay particular attentions to those activities that are rewarded or sanctioned.

-A bigger issue than cultural is job fit; in other words, is this the type work that lights the employee’s flame?
+A bigger issue than cultural is job fit; in other words, is this the type of work that lights the employee’s flame?
 If it is, then a new culture is not going to be an issue; if the job fit isn’t there, then it’s not likely that any culture can remedy that.
+Hiring people who fit the job and the culture is one sure way to reducing employee turnover.
 Applying universal principles to individual persons is not always easy, and this goes back to adaptability as a skill in itself.
 For instance, an organization has a regimented structure and clear chain of command.
 That will be comfortable to someone with prior military experience; it’s a familiar way of doing things.
 However, it presents a learning curve for the person accustomed to a more relaxed environment.
 Even if the work suits the latter person’s skill and experience perfectly, making the situation work may be a challenge.

 “Organizational leadership has to live up to its name, reinforcing the norms put in place to govern the office.”